 1. The Saint Louis University Mental Status (SLUMS) Examination

-4. Confusion Assessment Method for the ICU (CAM-ICU)
+2. Confusion Assessment Method for the ICU (CAM-ICU)

-The CAM-ICU is a great assessment for OTs working in the intensive care unit to assess and monitor delirium.
+The CAM-ICU is a great assessment for OTs working in the intensive care unit (ICU) to assess and monitor delirium.
 This is different from the other tests which looking for dementia, whereas this assessment looks for an acute onset of delirium.

-inattention accompanied by either a change in cognition or a perceptual disturbance, so that a patient’s ability to receive, process, store, and recall information is impaired.”
+This is defined by the CAM-ICU as “a disturbance of consciousness characterized by acute onset and fluctuating course of inattention accompanied by either a change in cognition or a perceptual disturbance, so that a patient’s ability to receive, process, store, and recall information is impaired.”